Kamaishi, Iwate: Kamaishi in WWII

 As an important foundry town, Kamaishi played a significant role in the Japanese war effort and was targeted by the U.S. Navy during World War II.
 On 14 July 1945, under the command of Rear Admiral John F. Shafroth Jr., the battleships USS South Dakota, Indiana, Massachusetts, and Alabama, the heavy cruisers Chicago and Quincy, and nine destroyers bombarded the Japan Ironworks and warehouses, along with nearby oil tanks and vessels, to great effect.
 This was the first naval bombardment of the Japanese mainland.
+Later, on 9 August 1945, the battleships & heavy cruisers of the same group attacked Kamaishi again, this time joined by a small detachment of Royal Navy ships, most notably light cruisers HMS Newfoundland and HMNZS Gambia.

-Rear Admiral John F. Shafroth Jr.'s battleships and cruisers, joined by two Royal Navy light cruisers, attacked again on 9 August.
-The mill was also the site of the Sendai Prisoner of War Camp, and 32 Allied prisoners were killed in the raids.
-A second naval bombardment followed on 8 August, specifically targeting the civilian portion the city.
+The iron mill was also the site of the Sendai Prisoner of War Camp, and 32 Allied prisoners were killed in the raids.
 A total of 694 civilians and 30 Japanese military personnel were killed in the bombardment.

 Kamaishi after WWII

-Kamaishi played its part in Japan's post-war boom, continuing its reputation as a steel town, a reputation reflected in the name of its rugby team - the Kaminashi Nippon Steel Rugby Club.
-In 1960, the town was crippled by a tsunami generated by the 1960 Valdivia earthquake.
-However, following the closure of the steel mills in 1988, the economy of city collapsed, and almost half its population moved away.
+Kamaishi played its part in Japan's post-war boom, continuing its reputation as a steel town, a reputation reflected in the name of its rugby team - the Kamaishi Nippon Steel Rugby Club.
+In 1960, the town was crippled by a tsunami generated by the Great Chilean Earthquake.
+However, following the closure of the steel mills in 1988, the economy of the city collapsed, and almost half its population moved away.
 Kamaishi is now known more for commercial fishing than heavy industry.
-On September 30, 2010, Foreign Policy magazine used Kamaishi as an example of Japan's relative decline in the "Lost Decade".
+On September 30, 2010, Foreign Policy magazine used Kamaishi as an example of Japan's relative decline in the Lost Decade.